 James still looked confused.
 "What do you mean by the real me, or having to be me.
 I wasn't acting."

 "I mean the first, no only person who bothered to try and help save the hanging girl before we knew she was a fake.
 Little things like jumping in front of an angry mob, searching an unfamiliar town with a broken leg and concussion to find someone.
-The man who defended his baby son and his mother from creeps filming them," Jessie said.
+The man who defended his baby son and girlfriend from creeps filming them," Jessie said.
 James' eyes widened in her direction, she smiled in response.
 "Yeah, it's been on a few of their shows."

 James groaned, "great."